alphauslabs/blueapi/docs/README.md

 $ bluectl whoami
 ```

-If successful, it will print some information about the authenticated user.
+If successful, it will output some information about the authenticated user.

 You can also use bluectl to generate the access token for you, and then you can call the JSON/REST API directly using [curl](https://curl.se/).